 Ways to personalise your pancakes!

-- Try adding diced apple, banana, chopped strawberries or blueberries or even peaches to your batter
+- Try adding fresh fruit: diced apple, banana, chopped strawberries or blueberries or even peaches to your batter

-- Try half wholemeal and half white flour for a healthier, nuttier pancake.
+- Try half whole wheat flour and half white flour for a healthier, nuttier pancake.
 Other flours also give a great taste and texture, try Buckwheat or oat flour.

 - Add a dash of vanilla, a teaspoon of cinnamon, some ginger powder, or all three!